antongolub/misc/packages/lcov-utils/README.md

 FNDA:1,B
 FNDA:0,d
 ```
-3. If some fn marked is `FNDA` in multiple lcovs, we cannot determine with certainty whether these values should be summed (module caching), so we just use the known max.
+3. If a function is marked as `FNDA` in multiple lcov reports (unit, it, e2e), we cannot determine with certainty whether these values should be summed (module caching), so we just use the known max.

 ## Refs
 #### Parsers